dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 Allows editing related records of a database record:

 * prop: foreign key column on the related table
-* columns: columns to display in the editRelated table display.
-Note that this option is only available in Dashjoin Studio
+* columns: columns to display in the editRelated table display

 #### graph